maxwelbarno/user-auth-system/README.md

 wsgi_app = "run:app"
 ```

-b.
-From the terminal in the project root directory, run the following command
+4. From the terminal in the project root directory, run the following command

 `gunicorn --config gunicorn.conf.py`